-At a recent TED conference, psychologist Dan Gilbert shared his research on a phenomenon he calls the “end of history illusion”.
+Psychologist Dan Gilbert shared his research on a phenomenon he calls the “end of history illusion”.
 It seems most people acknowledge that their values and ideas have changed over their lifetime, but somehow they assume who they are now is who they will always be.

 Based on his research, Mr. Gilbert says we are wrong.
 While our ideas shift more slowly, we continue to change our ideas about the world, and our place in it regardless of our age.

 Watching the video, I realized the same is true for small business owners as they evaluate their business.
 Often, as owners, we look at our business and assume we have arrived.
 Yes there were struggles and changes in direction and structure, product offerings and people, but this is it.
 We are finally exactly where we need to be.
 No more changes!

 If Dan Gilbert is right and we just can’t see into our future, then we need to force the vision.
 When you feel everything is going perfectly well in your business, it is time to shake things up.
 How?
 Start by looking backward.

 Look for the pivotal moments.
 These are the times when something caused you to change direction.
 Maybe it was only a little shift at the time, but the change put you on an entirely different path.
 When you see the pivotal moments from the past it is easier to look for them in the future.